 • Help spur action against such price gouging by filing a complaint with your state’s consumer protection department or attorney general’s office.

-Slack & Davis has extensive experience representing the families who face inordinately high priced air medical bills.
+Slack Davis Sanger has extensive experience representing the families who face inordinately high priced air medical bills.
 Partners Mike Slack and Ladd Sanger are not only aviation attorneys but also licensed pilots.
 And, with over 50 years of combined experience, they understand what it takes to successfully litigate cases.

 To learn more about air ambulance transportation and billing, call us at 512-795-8686.